urre/wordpress-nginx-docker-compose/README.md

 > mkcert needs to be installed like described in Requirements.
 Read more for [Windows](https://github.com/FiloSottile/mkcert#windows) and [Linux](https://github.com/FiloSottile/mkcert#linux)

 1b.
 Make sure your `/etc/hosts` file has a record for used domains.
+On Windows the hosts file can be find at `C:\Windows\System32\drivers\etc`.
+Make sure to open it with admin rights.

 ```
 sudo nano /etc/hosts